 The following statement can be used to satisfy this requirement: "As required for an IDE study, we commit to obtain a signed investigator agreement from all current investigators who are participating in the investigation.
 Additionally, no future investigators will be added until they have signed the agreement."

 A claim for categorical exclusion under § 25.30 or § 25.34 or environmental assessment under § 25.40.

 Include the following statement: "Please note that an environmental assessment as required under 21 CFR 25.40 or a claim for categorical exclusion under 21 CFR 25.30 or 25.34 is no longer required [§25.34(g)]."

 Include copies of all labeling for the device.
-(If you are using a marketed device, then it is appropriate here to refer to the most current product labeling and provide and URL link to the most current labeling.)
+(If you are using a marketed device, then it is appropriate here to refer to the most current product labeling and provide a URL link to the most current labeling.)

 Labeling is defined as "all labels and other written, printed, or graphic matter upon any article or any of its containers or wrappers, or accompanying such article at any time while a device is held for sale after shipment or delivery for shipment in interstate commerce."

 An investigational device or its immediate package must bear a label with the following information:

 The name and place of business of the manufacturer, packer, or distributor;

 The quantity of contents, if appropriate; and